rhicksrad/AIR/README.md

 ## Method

 1. **Data prep**
-   - Coerce all FIPS to five-character strings and left-join CDC PLACES to PM2.5 exposure on FIPS.
+   - Coerce all FIPS to five-character strings and left-join CDC PLACES to pollution on FIPS.
    - Drop counties missing PM2.5 or all selected PLACES measures.
 Counties with partial PLACES coverage are hatched on the map.
 2. **Health Burden Index (HBI)**
    - User-selectable subset of PLACES variables.